KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/docs/setup/README.md

-# Prep Work
+# Setup Instructions

 {% hint style='danger' %}
-If this is your first time joining us for Coding & Cocktails, you'll want to [install our tools](http://bit.ly/CnCTheTools) before you go any further.
+If this is your first time joining us for Coding & Cocktails, you'll want to [install our tools](https://bit.ly/CnCTheTools) before you go any further.
+{% endhint %}

+{% hint style='danger' %}
+If you are borrowing a Coding & Cocktails laptop, you can skip the tools installation.
+All the tools you need are already installed for you.
+If you need to install a new tool on the laptop for tonight, please contact a member of the Coding & Cocktails leadership team.

+Continue following the instructions on this page.
 {% endhint %}

 ### 1. <a href="https://kcwit.slack.com/messages/C0BGBKGG6">Click Here to Open Slack</a>